Treatment

 A carefully composed programme of care and comfort

-From the moment you arrive, you are met by our expert clinical team for a full physical and psychiatric evaluation.
-Together, we design a tailored programme of care to address both the immediate challenges and the deeper emotional or psychological issues underlying them.
+From the moment you arrive at Ibiza Calm, our clinical team conducts a thorough physical and psychiatric evaluation.
+This helps us design a personalised care plan that addresses both your immediate challenges and underlying emotional or psychological issues.

 Dedicated care team